33ether/sorting_comparison/README.md

-    # DAA Case Study

-    Graph of time of execution of Heapsort, Quicksort and Mergesort
+    Graph of time of execution of Heapsort, Quicksort and Mergesort under different randomised inputs

     ## Contents